Chris Brunt: Coaching career

 In March 2021, Brunt returned to West Bromwich Albion as an academy coach.
 The following year, he was appointed as the club's loans manager.

 West Bromwich Albion (interim)

-In December 2024, after Carlos Corberán's departure, Brunt became the interim manager for West Bromwich Albion.
+In December 2024, after Carlos Corberán's departure, Brunt became the interim manager for West Bromwich Albion, once again returning to the club in a non-player role.
 His first game in charge was a 2–1 loss against Derby County.

 Personal life

 Brunt became a father for the first time on 1 May 2008, when his wife Cathy gave birth to a baby boy named Charlie.
 The couple then welcomed a second child, Zach David Brunt, on 18 April 2011.
-Brunt is a cousin of Canadian ice hockey player Shawn Thornton.
+Brunt is the cousin of retired Canadian ice hockey player Shawn Thornton.